 1 Samuel 1:27 – “For this child I prayed, and the Lord has granted me my petition which I asked of Him.”

-Each day, I hope you will refer to these Bible verses, especially during the times that you are not sure exactly how to pray for your kids.
-Hang these cards up on your fridge, over your sink or in your bathroom.
+Each day, I hope you will refer to these Bible verses, especially during times that you are not sure exactly how to pray for your kids.
+Hang these cards up on your fridge, over your sink, or in your bathroom.
 Keep them in your Bible or purse so that they’re right there when you need them.

 Would you like to have these Bible verses close at hand as a reminder of what to pray over your children?

 My friend Katherine from Proverbs and Pacifiers has designed amazing printable note cards with these 14 verses on them!
 They are available exclusively to my email subscribers, and I guarantee you will love them!

 Just enter your name and email in the box right at the end of this post (or click here).
 After you confirm your subscription (check your spam box for the confirmation email if necessary) the notecards will be sent your way!
 I hope they bless you as they have blessed me!